We are in between villages. Some might call it lost, and certainly it feels that way at times, but we like to call it discovery.

 Our village is safe.
 It is a place where the senior members of the village keep their eyes on the children.
-It is not in order to punish them if they are out of line, but rather to keep them from harms way.
-The oldest protect the youngest, and the youngest give the oldest purpose and joy.
+It is not in order to punish them if they are out of line, but rather to keep them from harm’s way.
+The oldest protect the youngest, and the youngest gives the oldest purpose and joy.

 Our village is complete.
 It provides what is necessary within walking distance.
-Without a car, villagers can reach the doctor or dentist, grocery, daily produce and fish market, school, church and restaurants and bars where community gathers daily.
+Without a car, villagers can reach the doctor or dentist, grocery, daily produce and fish market, school, church, and restaurants and bars where the community gathers daily.

 Our village has an open door.
 People from all walks of life visit.
 Some stay for a week or a year or forever.
 Some understand the culture of the village and some don’t, but all are welcome for as long as it takes them to figure it out for themselves.

 Our village is timeless and yet it is full of firsts.
-First jobs, first crushes, first flights.
+First jobs, first crush, first flights.
 There are ways to connect and ways to disconnect because both give our village balance.

 As we walked around our Portuguese seaside village, images from the many communities we have lived in the past four years flooded our experience and we were left with new questions: